lewismoten/7th-son/README.md

 ![Clip Interface](./docs/Playing%20CD%20Progress.png)

 The scripts were designed in a way to be generic.
 I wanted to be prepared for additional missions related to bringing long clips of audio into Second Life.
-After uploading all of your audio clips, you just past the asset UUID's into a [Clip.Data.txt](./7th%20Son,%20Book%201,%20Episode%201%20v1.2/Clip.Data.txt.md) note card.
+After uploading all of your audio clips, you just pasted the asset UUID's into a [Clip.Data.txt](./7th%20Son,%20Book%201,%20Episode%201%20v1.2/Clip.Data.txt.md) note card.
 In [Clip.Configuration.txt](./7th%20Son,%20Book%201,%20Episode%201%20v1.2/Clip.Configuration.txt.md) notecard you could change the name, url, description, and `About` note card name.
 Anyone who had the Album could see the code and create their own podcasts.

 ## Splitting Sound Clips